Modern History Playlist

 Quit India Movement (1942): Significance and Legacy

-The Quit India Movement was the last great mass struggle under Gandhi’s leadership.
-Though brutally suppressed, it marked the point of no return for British rule in India and inspired a new phase of nationalist determination.
+The Quit India Movement (QIM) was the final and most decisive mass struggle under Gandhi’s leadership.
+Though brutally suppressed, it marked the point of no return for British rule in India, creating a psychological and administrative crisis that made post-war independence inevitable.

-The Quit India Movement was the last great mass struggle under Gandhi’s leadership.
-Though brutally suppressed, it marked the point of no return for British rule in India and inspired a new phase of nationalist determination.
+The Quit India Movement (QIM) was the final and most decisive mass struggle under Gandhi’s leadership.
+Though brutally suppressed, it marked the point of no return for British rule in India, creating a psychological and administrative crisis that made post-war independence inevitable.

 Significance of Quit India Movement